Mohammed-Atheeq/Enterprise-Application-Development-2-CW/README.md

-# Tour Booking Application
+# Tour Management Application

-This project is a tour booking application developed for the Enterprise Application Development 2 module.
+This project is a tour management application developed for the Enterprise Application Development 2 module.
 It follows a Microservice architecture using Java Spring Boot for the backend and React for the frontend.
-The application provides RESTful APIs to automate various tasks related to tour bookings, allowing seamless integration with external applications.
+The application provides RESTful APIs to automate various tasks related to tour management, allowing seamless integration with external applications.

 ## Features

 ### Backend (Java, Spring Boot)
-- **Microservice Architecture**: The backend is designed using microservices to handle different modules of the application efficiently (Admin Management, Booking Management, User Mmanagement).
+- **Microservice Architecture**: The backend is designed to use microservices to handle different application modules efficiently (Admin Management, Booking Management, User Management).
 - **RESTful APIs**: Provides GET, POST, PUT, and DELETE APIs for managing tours, bookings, customers, and payments.
 - **Data Management**: Includes endpoints for handling CRUD operations for tours, bookings, and customer information.
 - **API Testing**: Tested using POSTMAN to ensure proper functioning of all APIs.